 The challenge in remembering this is that some goals (task, link click) can only measure or track the sequences to which they’re directly connected.

 So, how do you use this?
 Well, I use this in pretty much all of my nurture campaigns.
-If you opt-in to learn about one of my Courses or the OG Membership, I have educational nurture sequences in place – but you’ll also notice that I give you the option to remove yourself from that process if it’s not providing value to you, without removing you from my blog updates list – or whatever else you may be getting from me.
+If you opt-in to learn about one of the courses on using Keap or the OG Membership, I have educational nurture sequences in place – but you’ll also notice that I give you the option to remove yourself from that process if it’s not providing value to you, without removing you from my blog updates list – or whatever else you may be getting from me.

 More of a visual learner?
 Check out this quick video: